edvilloss/UAP/Courses/CE 101, Engineering Mechanics.md

 - Classification of Engineering Mechanics
 	- Mechanics of Rigid Bodies
 		- A body in which all the particles occupy the fixed position with respect to each other is called body of rigid body.
 However no body is rigid; everybody undergoes some deformation which acted by forces.
-	- Mechanics of Deformable Bodies
+	- Mechanics of Deform-able Bodies
-		-
 	- Mechanics of Fluids